 “Career Step’s training was so phenomenal that it was like picking up a block and putting it right in a square peg.
 I didn't miss a step.” – Don Hunter

 Don kept many plates spinning while he was completing his transcription training.
 He was still working full-time as an engineer, his family moved, and he took care of sick parents.
 “If you can get yourself through it and you enjoy doing it, the work is going to be just like it.”
-The course prepares students to focus on the medical professional’s voice amidst inevitable distractions on the recording.
+The course prepares learners to focus on the medical professional’s voice amidst inevitable distractions on the recording.
 After 18 months, he completed the course.
 “Career Step’s training was so phenomenal that it was like picking up a block and putting it right in a square hole.
 I didn't miss a step.”

 Rather than making the financial leap from a full-time engineer salary to a work-from-home transcriptionist paycheck right away, he took a contract engineering job.
 He worked during the day as an engineer, traveled home, then did his part-time transcription for a dentist’s office at night.